-498 Our study shows that local anthropogenic pressure (i.e. organic enrichment and sediment 499 contamination) has marked effects on meiobenthic nematodes, even in intertidal habitats that generally 500 experience notable physical-chemical fluctuations.
-The spatial differences, which are associated to

-501 anthropogenic impacts in the form of PCBs and organic load, are indeed more important than temporal 502 dynamics in driving nematode assemblages in the intertidal beaches of Bandar Abbas (Hypothesis 1).
-503 We found that the effects of PCBs have a greater effect on the nematode assemblages compared to 504 sewage outputs in the study area, mainly in terms of abundance, richness and female/male ratio and in assemblage structure, therefore confirming our second hypothesis.
-With regard to third hypothesis; 505 nematode assemblage structure and especially the different contributions of species can indicate 506 507 different types of human impact in this coastal area.
-Sets of indicator genera were identified to assess 508 the ecological quality of the different environmental conditions at the three beaches.
-The overall low 509 level of efficiency revealed by maturity index in the ecological quality assessment in Bandar Abbas is 510 an evidence that the colonizers-persister (c-p) scoring system requires an update that can contribute to 511 increase its efficiency also in intertidal habitats like the study area.
+Our study shows that local anthropogenic pressure (i.e. organic enrichment and sediment contamination) has marked effects on meiobenthic nematodes, even in intertidal habitats that generally experience notable physical-chemical fluctuations.
+The spatial differences, which are associated to anthropogenic impacts in the form of PCBs and organic load, are indeed more important than temporal dynamics in driving nematode assemblages in the intertidal beaches of Bandar Abbas (Hypothesis 1).
+We found that the effects of PCBs have a greater effect on the nematode assemblages compared to sewage outputs in the study area, mainly in terms of abundance, richness and female/male ratio and in assemblage structure, therefore confirming our second hypothesis.
+With regard to third hypothesis; nematode assemblage structure and especially the different contributions of species can indicate different types of human impact in this coastal area.
+Sets of indicator genera were identified to assess the ecological quality of the different environmental conditions at the three beaches.
+The overall low level of efficiency of the use of the maturity index in assessing ecological quality of sediments in Bandar Abbas area suggests that the colonizers-persister (c-p) scoring system may require updating, particularly in the context of variable intertidal areas as is the case here.